-One of the benefits of this final concept design is the rudders, which offers ease of maneuverability; as well as, increased performance and efficiency at a light-weight and cost.
 The rectangular shape of this design attributes to the performance of the prototype as well since, unlike the circular first design, this one is more stable in a forward direction.
-Furthermore, the brake handle calipers will not only bring a new concept to the overall designs, but it will also contribute to the improvement of efficiency.
-Being able to stop the hoverboard from moving and comfortably steering it with the handle calipers adds a safety value to the project and maneuverability.
 The design dimensions will have a near 2:1 ratio, mainly for providing stabilization to the hoverboard.
-The bag skirt design is also very cheap, strong, lightweight, and should produce enough of a gap to ensure near frictionless travel over smooth surfaces.
+The bag skirt design is also very cheap, strong, lightweight, and should produce enough of a gap to ensure near frictionless travel over smooth surfaces and water.
+Unfortunately, due to time constraints the propulsion and steering systems will not be focused on at this time and will be added back to the design should the schedule permit.